Your Credit Score: What it means

-Your credit score comes from your history of repayment.
-They do not consider income, savings, down payment amount, or factors like sex race, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.
+Your credit score is a direct result of your repayment history.
+They don't consider income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
+These scores were invented specifically for this reason.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's willingness to repay a loan.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score considers both positive and negative information in your credit report.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score comes from both the good and the bad in your credit report.
+Late payments count against you, but a record of paying on time will raise it.

 Prime Capital Mortgage Corp can answer your questions about credit reporting.
-Call us at 248-644-1200.
+Give us a call at 248-644-1200.